-The Bank's preparations for managing the risk, in accordance with Proper Conduct of Banking Business Directive No. 359A, "Outsourcing" include an updated definition of the policy and risk tolerance document, drafting plans for the management of the risk and the conduct of work processes relating to the identification of a significant outsource and determining the manner of the handling thereof, including strengthening the monitoring the control processes in relation to operations, using a risk-based approach.
+The Bank's preparations for managing the risk, in accordance with Proper Conduct of Banking Business Directive No. 359A, "Outsourcing" include an updated definition of the policy and risk tolerance document and the work processes relating to identifying material outsourcing and determining how these are to be handled, including strengthening the monitoring the control processes in relation to operations, using a risk-based approach.